Ahhgust/PeptideLR/README.md

 Note, this program can be installed at the system level, but the appropriate (user/group/other-readable) location must be used to install the code, and the lrWrapper.py in the bin (e.g., in /usr/bin or /usr/local/bin) **needs to be a symlink**!

 ## Walk-through
-The code-base is designed to work on peptides, specifically those that are polymorphic in populations.
+The code-base is designed to work on peptides, specifically on peptides that are polymorphic in populations.
+The code expects tabular data (tab-delimited).
+These data need to be written as a regular file (no streaming).
+To make the code easier to use a wrapper script (`lrWrapper.py`).

 | peptide_seq | chromosome |